Project Requests

 - Enhanced oversight of project requirements $150K–$2M.

-- Aligns with existing procurement and BOG/State approval thresholds.
+- Aligns with existing procurement and Board of Governors/State approval thresholds.

 - Routed to the Remodel and Construction Services team for assignment.

-- Will be routed to the Remodel & Construction Services team for assignment AND
+- Routed to the Remodel & Construction Services team for assignment AND

 - Requestor is automatically notified when Dean/VP approves the request.